This article may contain compensated links. Please read disclaimer for more info.

 Learn About the Vauban Fortifications

-Among all the Vauban sites there are 3 located in the region of Grand Est: the fortified towns of Longwy (Lorraine), and Neuf-Brisach (Alsace) plus the Barrage Vauban in the Grand Ile of Strasbourg (Alsace).
-Each of these sites is unique because of its interdependence with its context so if you have the time, we recommend visiting all three.
+Among all the Vauban sites, there are 3 located in the Grand Est region: the fortified towns of Longwy (Lorraine) and Neuf-Brisach (Alsace) plus the Barrage Vauban in the Grand Ile of Strasbourg (Alsace).
+Each of these sites is unique because of its interdependence with its context, so if you have the time, we recommend visiting all three.

-We hope that you enjoyed the main places to visit in Grand Est. If you want to learn about other regions head to this article on the Regions of France, where we have summarized the highlights of each region.
+We hope that you enjoyed this list of Grand Est destinations and tourist attractions.
+If you want to learn about other regions, head to this article on the Regions of France, where we have summarized each region’s highlights.